Capture Operating System Image

 - Can create more issues with OSD if something is “bad” in the captured WIM

-I think from the image, it’s pretty easy to see which variables align to the step itself.
+I think from the image, it’s pretty easy to see which variables align with the step itself.
 We’re going to play around with the variable and the steps over the next several demos to make sure you have a good understanding of how it all works.

 The Options in the Step correspond to the variables, and below you can see how they were set.

-The Capture step is straight forward.
+The Capture step is straightforward.
 Captures the OS and allows you to deploy it as your base image.